 - Combustion temperature of the flare (Tf), according to Monitoring Operational Procedure POP-01, which will be measured through the continuous temperature registration in the programmable logic controller (PLC); - Inspection on the site considering relevant regulation and the infrastructure of the site according to Operational Procedure POP-02; - Swine population (NLT,y) according to Monitoring Operational Procedure POP-03; - Average swine weight (Wsite) according to Operational Procedure POP-16; - Biogas flared or used as a fuel in the year y (BG burnt,y) according to Monitoring operational procedure POP-04.
-The project specifies the biogas produced will be measured by cumulative flow meter and reported monthly by the regional technician;

-- Fraction of methane in the biogas (WCH4,y) be measured through Gem2000/Landtec /8/ at frequency established according statistical analyses in order to assure 95% confidence level according Monitoring operational procedure POP-05; - $\bullet$ Temperature of the biogas at ambient conditions ( $T{biogas}$ ) be measured through Gem2000/Landtec /8/ according Monitoring operational procedure POP-06; - Pressure of the biogas at atmospheric conditions (Pbiogas) be measured through Gem2000/Landtec /8/ according Monitoring operational procedure POP-06, where the capture system of biogas from swine manure will operate without blower, and the biogas will be the measured at atmospheric pressure (1013 mb); - Density of the methane combusted at room temperature and 1013 mbar pressure (D CH4,y) according Monitoring operational procedure POP-07; - Sludge soil application (QDM) according Monitoring operational procedure POP-09; - Selection of the correct default Flare Efficiency (FE or ηflare, h) according to the combustion temperature of the flare (Tf) and Monitoring Operational Procedure POP-010 applying the programmable logic controller (PLC) which at flare operation above 500°C will select a 90% flare efficiency and otherwise 50% flare efficiency; - Comparison of the baseline with the actual measured data (ERy,ex-post) according to the operational procedure POP-17; - Formulated Feed Rations (FFR) according operational procedure POP-18; - Genetic source from annex I party according operational procedure POP-15; - Fraction of manure handled in project emissions in system "i", year "y" monitored through the annex attached at the operational procedure POP-02. - Volumetric flow rate of the residual gas in dry basis at normal conditions in hour h according to the operational procedure POP-04; - Mass flow rate of methane in the residual gas in the hour h calculation, calculated according instruction on operational procedure POP 17; - Volumetric fraction of methane content in the residual gas on dry basis, measured at a frequency that will ensure a 95% confidence level, according operational procedure POP-05; - Number of animals produced annually of type "LT" in year "y" and Number of days animal is alive in the farm, in year "y", according operational procedure POP-03 and computer system Pig-Champ or equivalent /9/; - Electricity consumed from the grid by the project (kWh), although the design of biodigesters facilities is for autonomous operation, the project will measure possible electricity consumed if occurred.
+The project specifies the biogas produced will be measured by cumulative flow meter and reported monthly by the regional technician; - Fraction of methane in the biogas (WCH4,y) be measured through Gem2000/Landtec /7/ at frequency established according statistical analyses in order to assure 95% confidence level according Monitoring operational procedure POP-05; - Temperature of the biogas at ambient conditions (T{biogas}) be measured through Gem2000/Landtec /7/ according Monitoring operational procedure POP-06; - Pressure of the biogas at atmospheric conditions (P{biogas}) be measured through Gem2000/Landtec /7/ according Monitoring operational procedure POP-06, where the capture system of biogas from swine manure will operate without blower, and the biogas will be the measured at atmospheric pressure (1013 mb); - Density of the methane combusted at room temperature and 1013 mbar pressure (D CH4,y) according Monitoring operational procedure POP-07; - Sludge soil application (Q{DM}) according Monitoring operational procedure POP-09; - Selection of the correct default Flare Efficiency (FE or ηflare, h) according to the combustion temperature of the flare (Tf) and Monitoring Operational Procedure POP-010 applying the programmable logic controller (PLC) which at flare operation above 500°C will select a 90% flare efficiency and otherwise 50% flare efficiency; - Comparison of the baseline with the actual measured data (ERy,ex-post) according to the operational procedure POP-17; - Formulated Feed Rations (FFR) according operational procedure POP-18; - Genetic source from developed country according operational procedure POP-15; - Fraction of manure handled in project emissions in system "i", year "y" monitored through the annex attached at the operational procedure POP-02. - Volumetric flow rate of the residual gas in dry basis at normal conditions in hour h according to the operational procedure POP-04; - Mass flow rate of methane in the residual gas in the hour h calculation, calculated according instruction on operational procedure POP 17; - Volumetric fraction of methane content in the residual gas on dry basis, measured at a frequency that will ensure a 95% confidence level, according operational procedure POP-05;